Notable People

 The 9/11 fund is still the center of gravity

-The federal Victim Compensation Fund's own current policy page remains the cleanest official statement of Feinberg's role.
+The federal Victim Compensation Fund's own policy page remains the cleanest official statement of Feinberg's role.
 It says the original VCF operated from 2001 to 2004 under Special Master Kenneth Feinberg and distributed more than $7 billion before concluding operations in June 2004.

 That scale alone would make the assignment historic.
 But the money is not the whole story.
 Feinberg was working in a political and moral environment where no formula could feel fully adequate.
 The fund was created as a no-fault alternative to litigation after a national trauma.
 It had to move quickly, look credible, and persuade families to accept a system that translated unbearable losses into administrative decisions.